Chart Color Schemes

 Ashcroft - Busby - Miller has a typical household mix, with a lower-than-average median household size

-Family households comprise 72.4% of all households, including 32.6% couples with children, 12.7% couples without children, and 24.8% single parent families.
-Non-family households account for the remaining 27.6%, with lone person households at 25.3% and group households comprising 2.3%.
-The median household size is 3.0 people, smaller than the Greater Sydney average of 3.4.
+Family households account for 72.4% of all households, including 32.6% couples with children, 12.7% couples without children, and 24.8% single parent families.
+Non-family households make up the remaining 27.6%, consisting of 25.3% lone person households and 2.3% group households.
+The median household size is 3.0 people, which is smaller than the Greater Sydney average of 3.4.

 Frequently Asked Questions - Households